 By 2034, the trust funds will be fully depleted.
 Once the trust funds are exhausted, the Social Security Administration will lack the legal authority to spend resources it does not have.
 At that point, spending will have to match incoming revenues, which puts 88 million beneficiaries at risk of an across-the-board benefit cut of 23 percent.
 For a retiree with average pre-retirement earnings, that would be an immediate benefit cut of approximately $5,969 in today’s dollars.

 The transition from annual Social Security surpluses to annual Social Security deficits is the result of the changing demographic composition of the United States.
 The program is financed largely on a pay-as-you-go basis, which means that today's workers pay Social Security taxes into the program and money immediately flows back out as monthly income to beneficiaries.
 A pay-as-you-go system works well as long as there are enough workers contributing to the system to cover its costs.

 However, as baby boomers retire and life expectancy continues to increase, the number of Social Security beneficiaries is projected to climb sharply.
-Between 2010 and 2030, the ratio of workers paying taxes to support each Social Security beneficiary declines from 2.9:1 to 2.3:1.
+Between 2010 and 2030, the ratio of workers paying taxes to support each Social Security beneficiary will decline from 3:1 to 2:1.
 As the population of beneficiaries grows faster than the population of workers, expenses will grow faster than income, and the finances of the system will become increasingly strained.